 French trained chef Shekoh Moossavi of Shekoh Confections opened her first shop in Palo Alto in 2022.
 You can buy custom boxes of her truffles online but if you visit the store, you can buy other treats including molded chocolates, marshmallows, and nougat.

-Bean to bar maker Bisou Chocolate announced they are opening their first storefront on 9th St. in Berkeley in May.
+July 2023: Bean to bar maker Bisou Chocolate announced they have opened their first storefront on 9th St. in Berkeley.
 In addition to their range of single origin bars, they have expanded their wares to enrobed chocolates, drinking chocolate, and white chocolate.
-At the new space they will sell their full line plus hot chocolate and cold brew cacao.
+At the new space they sell their full line plus hot chocolate and cold brew cacao.

-Chocolate maker/chocolatier Rainy Day Chocolate is opening their first storefront in Forestville in June or July.
+Chocolate maker/chocolatier Rainy Day Chocolate is opening their first storefront in Forestville this year sometime.
 In addition to selling their chocolate bars, marshmallows, and award winning toffee in the store, they will have seating, classes, and tours.
 With a real commercial kitchen they also plan to expand their line of treats.
 Follow their progress on Facebook or Instagram.

 Finally there’s a historic chocolate site on the market — all you need is a cool $5MM.